 You are not required to run any CA software on your remote client computer.
 You can program HTTP requests directly from many different programming languages.
 However, when utilizing the CA Automation Point RequestService Java API or command-line application, deploy CA software on your remote client computer.
-The RequestService client can be used on Windows or Linux computers.
+The RequestService client can be used on Windows, Linux, or z/OS computers.
 For more information, see the CA Automation Point Installation Guide for supported operating systems.